jab/bidict/README.rst

-..
-Forward declarations for all the custom interpreted text roles that Sphinx defines and that are used below.
-This helps Sphinx-unaware tools (e.g. rst2html, PyPI's and GitHub's renderers, etc.).
 .. role:: doc
 ..
+(Forward declaration for the "doc" role that Sphinx defines for interop with renderers that are often used to show this doc and that are unaware of Sphinx (GitHub.com, PyPI.org, etc.).
-Use :doc: rather than :ref: references below for better interop as well.
+   Use :doc: rather than :ref: here for better interop as well.)

 bidict